2026 Wild Card Weekend NFL longshot parlay picks, player props, best bets from proven model

 How to make NFL parlay picks for a payout of $1.2 million

-The parlay also includes five additional picks from SportsLine's computer model, including a pair of first touchdown scorer props that return at least +1000.
+The parlay also includes five additional picks from Sunday's games from SportsLine's computer model, including a pair of first touchdown scorer props that return at least +1000.
 You can only see the picks and the full parlay at SportsLine.

 What are the top NFL picks for Wild Card Weekend that can be combined into a parlay that returns $1.2 million on just a $10 bet, and what optimal first touchdown scorer bets return at least +1000?
 Visit SportsLine now to see the top Wild Card NFL picks from SportsLine's proven model that can be combined for a parlay that pays $1.2 million, and find out.